-Tel:

-604.513.2121 ext.
-3280 Email:
+Tel: 604.513.2121 ext.
+3280

-clements@twu.ca
+Email: clements@twu.ca

 David Jordan, MA

-Tel:

-604.513.2121 ext.
-3242 Email:
+Tel: 604.513.2121 ext.
+3242

-DavidJ@twu.ca Website:
+Email: DavidJ@twu.ca Website:

-twu.ca/crowsnest Directed Studies If a course is a required component of a student's program and the student has valid reasons for not being able to take it when offered, students may apply to take the course by directed study but only during a semester when the course is not offered on campus.
-Students must apply during the first week of the semester to allow sufficient time for the instructor and the Office of the Provost to process the application prior to the add/drop deadline.
-(Application forms are available from the Office of the Registrar.)
-Directed study courses are normally available to third and fourth year students only.
-Students are allowed a maximum of 12 sem. hrs. of directed study in their degree program and may not normally take more than one directed study course per semester.
-Ecosystem Study Area Christopher Hall, Outdoor Laboratory Supervisor Encompassing all undeveloped natural areas of the Trinity Western University main campus, as well as 57 acres across Glover Road, the Ecosystem Study Area (ESA) is a beautiful example of God's creation, providing areas for recreation, relaxation, and outdoor education.
+twu.ca/crowsnest Ecosystem Study Area Christopher Hall, Outdoor Laboratory Supervisor Encompassing all undeveloped natural areas of the Trinity Western University main campus, as well as 57 acres across Glover Road, the Ecosystem Study Area (ESA) is a beautiful example of God's creation, providing areas for recreation, relaxation, and outdoor education.
 While specific university course work and research projects make use of virtually all of the 100+ acres, the Salmon River Trail, which runs through woodlands, a pond area, and along the Salmon River, is the primary area open to the campus community and public.
 The purpose of the Ecosystem Study Area is threefold: 1) to provide an area open to all for recreation and appreciation of nature; 2) to serve as a living outdoor laboratory for university course work and public education; and 3) to serve as a creation stewardship site for protection of plant and wildlife species.
 Hundreds of species, including a number of rare and endangered species, have been catalogued in the ESA, and ongoing research efforts continue to add to this total.
 The Salmon River and its tributaries comprise the largest Coho salmon-producing watershed on the Fraser River.
 Additionally, the ESA is home to the endangered Oregon Forest snail, supporting the largest known populations of this species in Canada.
 Trinity Western University has become the lead research institution studying this species, through a World Wildlife Fund grant to the Environmental Studies Program.
 Splendid examples of mature Pacific Northwest temperate rainforest species exist in some portions of the ESA, with highly productive salmon-bearing streams throughout.
 While of obvious value to Biology, Environmental Studies, and other science departments, the ESA is also of interest to non-science departments as an historic area, a fitness course, and an inspirational area for literary and fine arts students.
 In the interest of serving the multiple uses of the ESA, certain areas have been set aside for general public use, while other areas are left in a natural state, accessed for research of special projects only by permission from the campus Ecological Stewardship Committee.
 It is intended that this division of public and restricted areas strikes a balance between heavy impact use and conservation/education use.
 To that end, the following set of rules has been developed for the Ecosystem Study Area: - Stay on designated trails - Leave all vegetation and animals in place - No motorized vehicles, bicycles, horseback riding, or pets A group of volunteer stewards conducts patrols, research projects, and maintenance projects in the ESA throughout the year.
 For information about stewarding opportunities, to arrange a group tour, or simply to learn more about the ESA, contact the Outdoor Laboratory Supervisor, Christopher Hall, or visit the Ecosystem Study Area website at twu.ca/ecosystem.
 Tel: